AckerlyXu/heima/articles/service-bus-messaging/service-bus-create-topics-subscriptions.md

-<properties
+---
-   pageTitle="Create applications that use Service Bus topics and subscriptions | Azure" description="Introduction to the publish-subscribe capabilities offered by Service Bus topics and subscriptions." services="service-bus-messaging" documentationCenter="na" authors="sethmanheim" manager="timlt"
+title: Create applications that use Service Bus topics and subscriptions | Azure
+description: Introduction to the publish-subscribe capabilities offered by Service Bus topics and subscriptions.
-    editor="" />
-<tags
-    ms.service="service-bus-messaging"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="na"
-    ms.date="01/10/2017"
-    ms.author="sethm" />
+services: service-bus-messaging
+documentationCenter: na
+authors: sethmanheim
+manager: timlt
+editor: ''

+ms.service: service-bus-messaging
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 01/10/2017
+ms.author: sethm
+---

 # Create applications that use Service Bus topics and subscriptions

 Azure Service Bus supports a set of cloud-based, message-oriented middleware technologies including reliable message queuing and durable publish/subscribe messaging.
-This article builds on the information provided in [Create applications that use Service Bus queues](/documentation/articles/service-bus-create-queues/) and offers an introduction to the publish/subscribe capabilities offered by Service Bus topics.
+This article builds on the information provided in [Create applications that use Service Bus queues](./service-bus-create-queues.md) and offers an introduction to the publish/subscribe capabilities offered by Service Bus topics.

 ## Evolving retail scenario

-This article continues the retail scenario used in [Create applications that use Service Bus queues](/documentation/articles/service-bus-create-queues/).
+This article continues the retail scenario used in [Create applications that use Service Bus queues](./service-bus-create-queues.md).
 Recall that sales data from individual Point of Sale (POS) terminals must be routed to an inventory management system which uses that data to determine when stock has to be replenished.
 Each POS terminal reports its sales data by sending messages to the **DataCollectionQueue** queue, where they remain until they are received by the inventory management system, as shown here:

 ![Service-Bus1](./media/service-bus-create-topics-subscriptions/IC657161.gif)